earthman131/MagFFor3D/README.md

 # Principles

 MagFFor3D is Matlab code for magnetic forward modeling of a 3D mesh model in the wavenumber domain .
 It is usually used to subdivide the subsurface into many cells of the same size and regular arrangement but with varied magnetization.
-MagFFor3D are suitable for fast forward magnetic modeling due to a large-scale 3D mesh model and can directly calculate the anomalies or gradients of the flat observational surface.
+MagFFor3D is suitable for fast forward magnetic modeling due to a large-scale 3D mesh model and can directly calculate the anomalies or gradients on the flat observational surface.

 # Prerequisites